Paul E. Paulson

-Paulson was a member of the Marshall Lutheran Church in Marshall and St. Johns Lutheran Curch in Dickinson.
+Paulson was a member of the Marshall Lutheran Church in Marshall and St. John's Lutheran Church in Dickinson.
 While in Marshall, he served as chairman of the board, treasurer and trustee, as well as on the Big Flat School Board and as a 4-H leader.

 NDSA activities were amoung his favorite social events.
-He and Ruby, who was the treasurer of the North Dakota Cowbelles, looked forward to the convention as annual outing.
-In 1999, Paulson explained his rationale for joining the NDSA: "Who could resist the oratory of Delbert Moore, the storytelling of Ray Schnell, Sr., and Jim Connolly dancing by and saying, "This beats pitching hay all to heck'?"
+He and Ruby, who was the treasurer of the North Dakota Cowbelles, looked forward to the convention as an annual outing.
+In 1999, Paulson explained his rationale for joining the NDSA: "Who could resist the oratory of Delbert Moore, the storytelling of Ray Schnell, Sr., and Jim Connolly dancing by and saying, '"This beats pitching hay all to heck?"'

 Along with the NDSA, Paulson belonged to the Elks, the American Legion and the 50 Years in the Saddle Club.

-He enjoyed visiting, in good Norwegian tradition, with anyone around a cup of coffee, which he gave credit for his long life.
+He enjoyed visiting in good Norwegian tradition with anyone around a cup of coffee, which he gave credit for his long life.
 He was witty with the one-liners and enjoyed writing poetry and stories, watching rodeos, square dancing, playing pinochle and being a Minnesota Twins fan.
 Pauson discovered the game of golf at the age of 65 and played for many years, outliving all of his partners.
-Similarily, he loved to water ski on Lake Sakakawea and did that until his mid-sixties.
+Similarily, he loved to water ski on Lake Sakakawea and did that until his mid-60s.